seanivore/non-bio-life/ai-cognition/beyond-tools-language-autonomy-ai.md

-# Beyond Tools: Language, Autonomy, and Identity in AI Systems
+# Language, Autonomy & Identity in AI Systems

 ## The Power of Terminology